 - Deliver programs or projects that are transformational or catalytic in nature

-- Operate within DuPage County, Aurora or Bolingbrook
+- Operate within DuPage County, Aurora, or Bolingbrook

-- Have strong board and staff leadership
+- Have a strong board and staff leadership

-The GFFF advisory committee takes pride in having a focused philanthropic strategy and a “hands on” approach to grantmaking with their grantees.
+The GFFF advisory committee takes pride in having a focused philanthropic strategy and a “hands-on” approach to grantmaking with their grantees.
 With a commitment to establishing long-term relationships with partner organizations, they have made a conscious decision not to accept unsolicited proposals.

 An invitation to apply will be extended after the prospect of a successful partnership has been established by the advisory committee.

 To initiate a preliminary conversation regarding a project, please contact Barb Szczepaniak, vice president for programs.